xinhaoyuan/layout-machi/README.md

 `layout_machi.editor.fit_region(c, cycle = false)` will fit a floating client into the closest region.
 If `cycle` is true, it then moves the window by cycling all regions.

-`layout_machi.editor.refresh_layout(layout, screen)` will recalculate the regions of the layout based on the workarea of the `screen` and the last editing command performed on `layout`.

 ## Caveats